glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 For convenience, GMRoomLoader provides a set of built-in origin presets.
 These are shorthand methods with common values mimicking the GameMaker's sprite origin presets layout, so the pattern should feel immediately familiar.

 The goal with these is readability: the methods create a natural English-like flow in code.
-Instead of raw numbers, you can write what you mean directly, e.g. "load the room at the top right" or "get a centered screenshot".
+Instead of raw numbers, you can write what you mean (almost) directly, e.g. "load the room at the top right" or "get a centered screenshot".

 | Method | X Origin | Y Origin |
 |---|---|---|